BURG3R5/quickportal/README.md

 You can download the executable from the latest release published [here](https://github.com/BURG3R5/quickportal/releases).

-### nexus
+### server

+quickportal is backwards-compatible with the [localtunnel](https://github.com/localtunnel/localtunnel) project (which inspired this one).
 By default quickportal connects to the `localtunnel.me` server.

-You can, however, easily set up and run your own nexus server.
+You can, however, easily set up and run your own *nexus* server, with additional QoL features like port restriction and portal deletion.
 Check out [BURG3R5/quicknexus](https://github.com/BURG3R5/quicknexus) for the server component.

+### license

+Copyright (C) 2025 Aditya Rajput & other contributors

+This software is licensed under the **Affero GPL v3**.
+You should have received [a copy](https://github.com/BURG3R5/quickportal/blob/master/LICENSE) of the Affero GPL v3 along with this program.
+If not, you can visit the original [here](https://www.gnu.org/licenses/agpl-3.0.html#license-text).